GENI-NSF/geni-tools/README-omni.txt

 2 command-line options control this:
  - `--ignoreConfiguUsers': When supplied, ignore the omni_config `users` and do not install any keys listed there.
- - `--noSliceMembers`: When supplied, over-ride the default of `--useSliceMembers`, and do NOT contact the clearinghouse to retrieve slice members.
+ - `--noSliceMembers`: When supplied, over-ride the default and do NOT contact the clearinghouse to retrieve slice members.
-There also remains the old (pre v2.7) option `--useSliceMembers`.
-However, that option has no effect - it is True by default.
+The old (pre v2.7) option `--useSliceMembers` is deprecated, and has no effect - the behavior it enables is the default.
 You can also control this behavior using 2 settings in your `omni_config` file in the `omni` section.
  * Add the setting `useslicemembers=True` or `useslicemembers=False` to toggle retrieving